MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-Since `Take` is a combinator, its argument could also be a full blown query.
+However, what if you want to take the first half?
 This next example, `FirstHalf` is a combinator that builds a query returning the first half of an input stream.

     FirstHalf(X) = Each(X >> Take(Count(X) .÷ 2))
     void[FirstHalf(OneTo(6))]